encee/aws-ssh-config/README.md

   --white-list-region WHITE_LIST_REGION [WHITE_LIST_REGION ...]
                         Which regions must be included.
-If omitted, all regions are considered
+If omitted, all regions are considered --default-ssh-key DEFAULT_SSH_KEY
+                        Override the ssh key for all users.

 ```

 By default, it will name hosts by concatenating all tags: